-Nebraska Rep has served as our state's professional theatre, but ticket sales make up less than half of our production budget.
-We are committed to producing first-rate productions, but we can't do it alone.support your theatre
+Ticket sales make up less than half of The Rep’s production budget.
+We are committed to producing first-rate productions, but we need your help.support your theatre

 Nebraska Repertory Theatre creates innovative theatrical experiences to ignite the imagination, challenge the heart, promote an inclusive community, and inspire the next generation of theatre artists.learn about The Rep

-Our Critics and Audience Agree...
+Our Audience and The Press Agree...
 Nebraska Rep is Theatre.